 This lotus flower design takes the flora and breaks it down to its simplest shapes.
 By creating the flower out of a number of petal-shaped elements that show their intersection, a geometric element is added to the minimal design.

-Add some angles to your lotus flower by going with a geometric design.
+Add some angles to your lotus flower by going with a design that blends whimsy with traditional mandala design.
 Although the petals are inked in their classic shape with a watercolor effect, the lines over the top create the basic shapes of the design.

 Using very delicate outlines, this lotus flower tattoo appears delicate, as if touching the ink would crumple the design.
-The thick petals contrast against the thin stem, emphasizing the femininity of the tattoo as well.
+The thick petals contrast against the thin stem.

 Mulberry is a deep magenta pink and a nice way to get creative over black and red tattoos.
 This color also matches the vibrant and positive lotus flower symbolism.

-The curly line decorations and the dots give a feminine vibe to this chest lotus flower tattoo.
+The curly line decorations and dots give an artsy vibe to this chest lotus flower tattoo.
 Although it's a small design, its vertical details make it noticeable.